turingschool/lesson_plans/ruby_04-apis_and_scalability/six_rules_for_js_functions.markdown

 In general, strict mode (helpfully) tries to help us avoid accidentally modifying the global scope.
 Thus it will often trigger an error when you do so.

+#### Exercise: `this`-ness

+In your console:

+* Define an object called "me" with your own name as a property called `name`
+* Add another property to the object called `sayHello`.
+When invoked, it should output the string "Hi, my name is <your-name-here>".
+Use `this` within the function to retrieve the name value stored on the object.

 ### 5. `call` and `apply` -- 2 Alternate Means of Invoking Functions

 Remember how we said we "generally" invoke functions by appending `()` to